MateiIonutEduard/EllipticCurvePrimalityProving/README.md

 ## Description
-This repository provides an implementation of the Atkin–Morain primality test for verifying the primality of odd integer inputs.<br/>
+This repository provides an implementation of the Atkin–Morain primality test for verifying the primality of odd integer inputs.
-The algorithm leverages elliptic curves constructed via the Complex Multiplication (CM) method, offering improved practical <br/>efficiency over the Goldwasser–Kilian test, which depends on randomly generated curves and group order computations using<br/>
+The algorithm leverages elliptic curves constructed via the Complex Multiplication (CM) method, offering improved practical efficiency over the
-Schoof’s algorithm.
+Goldwasser–Kilian test, which depends on randomly generated curves and group order computations using Schoof’s algorithm.<br/>

 Elliptic curve operations are performed using a mixed Jacobian–projective representation on recursively generated Weierstrass curves,<br/> ensuring efficient arithmetic and robust numerical stability.<br/>